-Now that all the pieces are together, it's all hands on deck.
-A team will add roofing tiles, hand placed siding, install doors and windows and wrap the exterior of the home.
-While all of this is going on, the inside of the home really starts to take shape!
+Once these pieces are together, it's all hands on deck.
+A team will add shingles, place siding, install doors and windows, and wrap the exterior of the home to prepare it for delivery to the home site.
+And while all of this is going on, the inside of the home really starts to take shape, too.